 The Department of Public Safety, the Department of Residence Life, and the residents themselves share responsibility for the security and safety of the residence halls.

-Three area coordinators (ACs) live in the residence halls and oversee the student resident assistants (RAs).
-They monitor residence hall safety conditions.
-The RAs are trained in safety and security issues during pre-semester workshops.
+Graduate Assistants (GAs) live in the residence halls and oversee the student resident assistants (RAs).
+They receive pre-semester training and monitor residence hall safety conditions.

 The entrances of the first-year residence halls—Woodcrest Hall, Xavier Hall, and East Residence Hall—are regularly staffed by Residence Life during visitation hours.

 - Doors of students’ rooms are equipped with heavy-duty dead bolt locks and peepholes.